-Today’s conservation challenges are more complex than ever before and require advanced skills and knowledge to tackle pressing issues from climate change and deforestation to wildlife crime and rights-based fisheries management.
-Unfortunately, access to higher education is still very limited in many parts of Africa, Asia, and Latin America impeding committed conservationists from reaching their potential.
-To reduce these barriers, WWF’s EFN program provides fellowships to rising leaders to pursue graduate degree (master’s and PhD) studies in conservation-related fields anywhere in the world and conduct research in their home countries or region.
+Today’s conservation challenges are more complex than ever before and require advanced skills and knowledge to tackle.
+Unfortunately, access to higher education is still very limited in many parts of Africa, Asia, and Latin America, impeding committed conservationists from reaching their potential.
+To reduce these barriers, EFN provides fellowships to rising leaders to pursue advanced degrees (master’s and PhD) in conservation-related fields and conduct research in their home countries or region.

-Over the past 20 years, EFN has supported almost 600 individuals from Africa, Asia, and Latin America to pursue graduate degrees in conservation.
+Over the past 20 years, EFN has supported over 650 individuals from Africa, Asia, and Latin America to pursue graduate degrees in conservation.

 Why It Matters